 The Milker Technician program is only offered in the winter semester.
 You must complete all required courses with a minimum grade point of 2.0 (C) in order to receive a Milker Technician certificate.

-B.C. dairy farms are some of the largest in the country, with an average farm size of 135 milking cows, although some farms have milking herds of over 300 heads.
+B.C. dairy farms are some of the largest in the country, with an average farm size of 135 milking cows, although some farms have milking herds of over 300 head.
 Work is often divided into a morning and evening shift; sometimes a milker lives on the employer's farm.

 Competent milkers are in demand in the dairy farming areas of both B.C. and other provinces.
-In fact, there are more than 11,600 dairy farms in Canada that need personnel to operate seven days a week, every week of the year.
+In fact, there are more than 10,951 dairy farms and 444 plants in Canada that need personnel to operate seven days a week, every week of the year.